To enable all built-in Pulsar IO connectors in your Pulsar deploymente, we recommend you use

 - 1 Prometheus instance and 1 Grafana instance

-When you run DC/OS, a ZooKeeper cluster already runs at
+When you run DC/OS, a ZooKeeper cluster will be running at

 master.mesos:2181, thus you do not have to install or start up ZooKeeper separately.